-A story shared online claims you can dial 112 to reach emergency services in the US and Canada.
+A helpful hint shared online claims you can dial 112 to reach emergency services in the US and Canada.
 Today we'll take a look at this claim.

 112 is primarily a European emergency number.
-Even though it may work on some phones in the U.S. and Canada, it is advisable to simply dial 911.
+Even though it may work on a few phones in the U.S. and Canada, it is advisable to simply dial 911 in an emergency.

 The 112 standard was implemented with a July 29, 1991 decision by the Council of the European Union.
 The International Telecommunication Union has suggested that either 112 or 911 be established for emergency services by member countries.

-Thus, dialing 112 is a common emergency number in Europe, as well as other countries.
-It is not, however, standard in the U.S. There are phones in the U.S. and Canada on which dialing 112 does work (GSM phones) but in this case the 112 calls will merely be forwarded to 911.
-In Australia, 112 calls will be forwarded to 000, the standard emergency number there.
+Thus, 112 is a common emergency number in Europe, as well as other countries, but it is not standard in North America.
+There are phones in the U.S. and Canada on which dialing 112 does work (GSM phones) but in this case the 112 calls are merely forwarded to 911.
+In Australia, 112 calls are forwarded to 000, the standard emergency number there.

-Let’s take a look at the story being shared online:
+Let’s take a look at the story which has circulated for several years online: